jeffersonmourak/nicobar/readme.md

 ## Using
 ### Vanilla JS
-Create or update your code as normal using your CSS, but if something have to be changed, use CSS Custom properties to set a variable.
+Create or update your code as normal using your CSS, but if something has to change, use CSS Custom properties to set a variable.

 **Like this**
 ```css